2019-05-22 17:55:44 - 8

-Winners of the 3rd Brazilian Marathon of Radiology and Diagnostic Imaging Residents attend ARRS Congress in Honolulu, Hawaii
+Winners of the 3rd Brazilian Radiology and Diagnostic Imaging Residents Marathon attend the ARRS Congress in Honolulu, Hawaii